YashJadhav100/AI-Resume-Analyser/README.md

-# AI-Resume-Analyser
-An intelligent NLP-based tool that evaluates how well a resume matches a given job description.
-Built using Python and Streamlit, the app calculates a relevance percentage and provides actionable keyword feedback to help improve resume targeting for specific roles.

 # 🧠 AI Resume Analyzer

 A simple AI-powered web app that analyzes how well your resume matches a given job description using NLP techniques.
 Built with **Python** and **Streamlit**, the app provides a relevance score (in %) and highlights matched and missing keywords to help tailor your resume for better job targeting.